 Every time I tell a room of parents, “when your child tells you they’re Fat (like that’s a terrible thing to be),

 Not to mention, we know, on some level, that bigger people are (falsely) assumed lazier, less healthy, less capable, less intelligent, less attractive, less worthy of friendship…

-… and we want to protect our children from that pain .”
+… and we want to protect our children from that pain too.

 Of course we do – we love them.

-It tells them YOU think being fat is TERRIBLE and sends the message that if they end up being (or already are) a bigger-bodied person, you won’t like it, you won’t love them quite so much – I mean look how horrified you are about it…
+It tells them YOU think being fat is TERRIBLE and sends the message that if they end up being (or already are) fat, you won’t like it, you won’t love them quite so much – I mean look how horrified you are about it…

-That they can’t trust you with their feelings because you’ll tell them their feeling are wrong.
+They can’t trust you with their feelings because you’ll tell them their feeling are wrong,

-Fear of our kids gaining weight is why we want to tell them they’re not.
+Add to all that, fear of our kid gaining weight is what drives to tell them they’re not.

 Have a thin child or you’re a bad parent.

-So you tell them they’re “not” to try and protect them from the pain of not fitting in,
+So we tell them they’re “not” to try and protect them from the pain of not fitting in,

-because fitting in in our world depends on it.
+because belonging in our world depends on it.

-And then it’s just a matter of time…
+And then it might just be a matter of time…

 before they start really hating their body.…

-A child feeling isolated is the almost certain outcome of telling them they ‘are not fat’.
+A child feeling isolated/weird/shameful is the almost certain outcomes of telling them they ‘are not fat’.

-Is body acceptance and body confidence for your kids something you’re keen to work on?
+Is body acceptance and body confidence for your family something you’re keen to work on?
 Are you willing to let go of health and wellness ideas that cause harm, to get to the other side?
 If so, I hope you check out the Raising Body Confident Kids parenting course.